Diagnosis

 • Are there any restrictions that I need to follow?

 • Should I see a specialist?
-What will that cost, and will my insurance cover seeing a specialist?

 • Are there any brochures or other printed material that I can take home with me?
-What websites do you recommend visiting?
+What websites do you recommend?

 What to expect from your doctor

-• Do your hands and feet feel numb or do they tingle?
+• Do your hands and feet feel numb, or do they tingle?

-• Have you developed any difficulty swallowing?
+• Do you have any trouble swallowing?

-• Have you had problems with bladder control?
+• Have you had any bladder issues?

 • Has anyone ever noticed that you stop breathing during sleep?